pebble-dev/pebble-dev.github.io/_posts/2019-07-25-its-timeline-time.md

 ## Dictation on iOS

-Now that "Note to Self" is back, you might be wondering -- what ever happened with dictation on iOS 11 and up?
+Now that [Note to Self](https://apps.rebble.io/en_US/application/56231c63ade802b29d00002b) is back, you might be wondering -- what ever happened with dictation on iOS 11 and up?
 The answer is: we have a fix! :microphone:
 Now, when you connect your watch to a Rebble-activated phone, a firmware update will get sent to your Pebble that fixes dictation on iOS 11.
 Hooray!